Newtown railway station (Wales): Facilities

 The station currently has two through platforms, which are used separately for trains in either direction.
 The station is usually used as one of the passing points for trains on the Cambrian Line as it is a single track.
-The station has one west facing bay platform/siding which is periodically used as a storage point for Network Rail's departmental trains.

-There is a Transport for Wales appointed "Station Agent" with full ticket issuing facilities in the main building.
+There is a ticket office in the main building.
 It also has a computer training centre.
+This replaced the ticket office previously operated independently, which closed in 2020.
 Train running information is provided by digital CIS displays, automatic announcements and customer help points on both platforms.
 Step-free access is available on both platforms, but the ramp to access Platform 2 is not suitable for wheelchair or mobility scooter users.
+Artwork on the platform is created by local young people.

 From December 2023, construction on a new accessible footbridge with lifts began, with it hoped to be completed by the end of 2024.
 Undertaken by Network Rail, the construction utilises funding from the Department for Transport's "Access for All" programme.